Sushmeet/algorithmsInJavaScript/README.md

-# algorithmsInJavaScript
+# Algorithms In JavaScript

-Datastrcutureas And Algorithms Solved Using JavaScript
+## Data Structures And Algorithms Solved in JavaScript